 This program is delivered face-to-face and in blended learning modes.
 Instructional strategies include classroom lectures, demonstrations, group discussions, computer lab and hands-on practical work.

-- English 12 with a C (60%) or equivalent, or English Language Proficiency at the grade 12 level
+- English 12 with a minimum 'C' grade, or English Language Proficiency at a minimum Grade 12 'C' level, or equivalent

 - Pre-calculus grade 11

 - Applications of Mathematics 12